 Is There a Skill Gap In Management?

 Controversy has sprung up in recent articles and books about whether a skills gap really exists in US business.
-A huge 2013 survey by ManPower Group of 38000 employers revealed that 39% of US employers said it is hard to fill open positions.
 But HR experts like Peter Cappelli and Paul Krugman have said it isn’t a real problem.
 Cappelli says that employers are going about it the wrong way, establishing unrealistic expectations for new hires, and overburdening a slimmed-down staff, so that people leave.
 Skills gap proponents argue that today’s workforce is under-educated, that immigration restrictions prevent employers from bringing in qualified people, and that Millennials are unmotivated.

 Based on what we see from employers, the truth may be somewhere in the middle.
 Certainly, when it comes to the management ranks, where we work, companies are struggling to find “A” players for key roles.
 Whether a skills gap is real or not, better hiring practices can alleviate the situation.

 Our observation is that employers make several key errors that contribute to a perceived skills gap in management: